PrestaShop/prestashop-flashlight/examples/ngrok-tunnel/README.md

 - http://4452-37-170-242-21.ngrok-free.app

-But you will also be redirected to the public URL by PrestaShop if you make a local local to:
+But you will also be redirected to the public URL by PrestaShop if you make a local call to:

 - http://localhost:8000